PolyPasswordHasher/PolyPasswordHasher-C/README.md

-PolyPassHash
+PolyPassHash for C
 ============

-The C implementation for the PolyPassHash password storage scheme.
+The C implementation for the [PolyPassHash password storage scheme](https://github.com/JustinCappos/PolyPassHash).
 This repository provides a C library to manage a polypasshash scheme.